See also our Automatic Choke Adjustment Procedure.

 The automatic choke receives power from the positive (+) terminal on the coil (#15) -- see the schematic which shows this wiring arrangement.
 "N" on the schematic is the coil.
 You will see a black wire coming into the positive terminal on the coil from fuse #12, which receives power from the ignition switch, so the choke receives power whenever the ignition is on, allowing the the coil inside of it to warm up and expand.

-Note the three black wires leading from the positive terminal on the coil -- one to the backup lights, one to the automatic choke, and one to the idle cut-off jet.
+Note the three black wires (or a single wire with three connectors) leading from the positive terminal on the coil -- go the backup lights, the automatic choke, and to the idle cut-off solenoid.
 That terminal on the coil is just a convenient place to obtain power to these components.
 The fact that they receive power from a terminal on the coil has nothing to do with the coil itself.
 The three wires could each go up to fuse #12 individually, but that would be very inconvenient.
 So VW chose this configuration.

 Please be sure to use black wire for this purpose -- black means "power when the ignition switch is on" in the VW world.